University Archives is located in the

 Another interesting subgroup of Corporation records are the records of the Committee on Agricultural Lands, dealing with the University's acquisition of land in Kansas as a result of the Morrill Act passed by Congress in 1862, the agreement to provide agricultural and mechanical arts instruction, and the sale of the land to support scholarships.

 Researchers should take note that Corporation records are restricted for 50 years from the date of the record's creation.
-Exceptions will be granted to those individuals who have received permission in writing from the Vice President and Secretary of the University and who have presented this written permission to the University Archives.
+Exceptions will be granted to those individuals who have received permission in writing from the Executive Vice President for Planning and Policy and who have presented this written permission to the University Archives.
 E-mails will not be accepted as written permission.
 To use restricted records, researchers must include in their request the purpose of their research and indicate the records they intend to use.

 - President's Papers